-The elected Mayor has appointed an Executive of seven councillors, including a deputy Mayor and six Portfolio Holders, as shown below:
+The elected Mayor has appointed an Executive of seven councillors, including a Deputy Mayor and six Portfolio Holders, as shown below:

-The political balance of elected Members (excluding the directly elected Mayor) for Mansfield District Council at 31 March 2019 consists of:
+The political balance of elected Members (excluding the directly elected Mayor) for Mansfield District Council at 31 March 2020 consists of:

 Political Group Number of elected Members

-Independent Forum 16
+Labour 14

-Labour 17
+Mansfield Independents 14

-Mansfield South Independent Group 2
+Independent 6

-Unaligned 1
+Conservative 2

-On 2 May 2019, a newly elected Labour Mayor (Labour Party) was appointed by Mansfield residents at the local elections held in the District.
-The Council also saw a shift from the Mansfield Independent Forum to no overall control.
+On 2 May 2019, a newly elected Labour Mayor was appointed by Mansfield residents at the local elections held in the District.
+The Council also saw a shift from the Mansfield Independent Forum having a majority of seats within Council to no overall control.